Polynomial term structure models: Hull--White-type extension

-In this section, we will extend theorem \ref{th:main} in two different ways: namely allowing time dependency and allowing a multi-dimensional factor process.
-We focus on the algebraic result relating the analytic assumption that the bond pricing function satisfies a certain partial differential equation to the assumption that the bond prices are polynomial in the factor process.
-We omit a discussion of the probabilistic assumption of whether a certain stochastic differential equation has a non-explosive solution.

-\subsection{Hull--White-type extension}
+\section{Hull--White-type extension}

+In this section we consider a Hull--White type extension of the polynomial modelling framework.
 As usual, by incorporating time-dependent parameters, we can hope to have a better model calibration.
 We introduce time dependency both in the dynamics of the factor process $(Z_t)_{t \geq 0}$ and the coefficient functions $(g_k)_k$.
-As one may expect, we will establish a similar algebraic result in this case.
+We first establish an algebraic result similar to Theorems \ref{th:main} and \ref{th:main1} in this case.
+We will then show that the Brody--Hughston rational model can be seen as an instance of this framework when the degree is $n=1$.